umbopepato/visua-website/_guide/visua-cli.md

 index: 2
 ---

+Visua's npm package exposes a small CLI under the `visua` command for managing your projects, running and building plugins.

 #### Global options

-The following options can be prepended to `list` and `run` commands:
+The following global options can be prepended to `list` and `run` commands:

 ```
 -s or --strict